Welcome to the Centre for Heritage & Museum Studies

 - Undergraduate minor in heritage studies

-- Masters of Liberal Arts with specialisations in:
+- Masters of Museum and Heritage Studies with specialisations in:

 - Higher degree research – Interdisciplinary Cross-Cultural Research (ICCR) program